ilam56/Ilam56/assignments/sprint-five/GOALS.md

 In its current state the app is just a simple google SSO example which displays extremely basic user information

 ## Future goal:
 My goal it to create a basic survey app.
 This apps purpose is to allow the admin(me) to create various surveys which will be displayed on the webpage and will recieve user input and record the results.
 Thus the main purpose of the app is to record and display results of a basic survey from the users.
+To clarify, users will have the option to both take the survey as well as look at data results from that survey.

 ## Audiences:
 There could be considered to be two target audiences